 will be fetched for project_specific_libs

-, and there is now 2 versions of the same library in the classpath.
+, leading to two versions of the same library in the classpath.

 $ ./gradlew dependencies